Skip to content

 Join us for an after-school program that mixes real life skills with real fun!
 This isn't your typical program.
 Think basketball, arts & crafts, team challenges, and creative activities that keep you moving while learning.
 We will cover topics that matter like friendship, confidence, communication and healthy choices, all in a safe and supportive space.
 Come and hang out, build new skills and discover how to handle life's challenges while having fun.
 This group is led by YWCA Contact Plus and is paid for by a grant.

-Sanford is proud a Unified School!
-Join us on Thursdays and create with clay!
-We will use air dry clay, polymer clay, model magic and make our own.
-This club is open to all students of all abilities.
-This is an MPS Extended Learning ALC Class and paid for by district funding and a partnership with Special Olympics of Minnesota.
+Join Craft Club, a fun and inclusive creative space where students of all abilities come together to make art, learn new skills, and build friendships.
+This club is partnered with Unified through Special Olympics of Minnesota, celebrating inclusion and teamwork through hands-on projects and creative expression.
 Special Olympics Unified Schools is an education and sports based strategy powered by an engaged student community that increases athletic and leadership opportunities for students with and without intellectual disabilities.
 It is a strategy to activate youth, engage educators, and promote school communities of acceptance and inclusion where all young people are agents of change.
 The three components of Unified Schools include Inclusive Youth Leadership, Unified Sports, and Whole School Engagement.
 All three areas are crucial to shift the culture of a school towards inclusion.
 1. Inclusive Youth Leadership: An opportunity for youth voices to be heard through engaging together with meaningful relationships.
 2. Unified Sports: A combination of special education students and general education students that participate in inclusive sporting opportunities.
 3. Whole School Engagement: Bullying prevention and inclusive promotion initiatives that reach entire school populations through engaging, inspiring and optimistic events.

-In partnership with Curiosity Studio https://curiositystudioclass.com/ A Community Artist from Curiosity Studio will lead this group.
-We bring you Open Art Studio!
-In this class, we will experiment with a wide range of materials as a way to play with color, moods, stories and senses.
-Every week, there is a different activity offered, each designed to be adaptable to a range of abilities.
-All of the materials needed for each activity will be provided.
+Students will experiment with pens, pencils, charcoal, pastels, and blendable markers while learning essential drawing techniques such as shading, blending, perspective, and composition.
 Note: Community Education uses a sliding scale model for program fees so our afterschool programs can be financially sustainable and more equitable.
 Families are asked to pick the price that they are able to pay.
 By more clearly articulating our lower cost options, we have removed the barrier that some may have felt in making scholarship requests.
 When families participate at the higher price levels, they help make the program more sustainable.
 Pricing Scale: Option 1 - Class Fee - covers staffing and supply costs Option 2 - Higher price level 1- supports sustainable programming & scholarships Option 3 - Higher price level 2 - supports sustainable programming & scholarships Option 4 - Partial Scholarship price Option 5 - Full Scholarship price

 • Dungeons & Dragons (Sanford)